mixelpixel/LambdaSchoolTA/README.md

 - macOS: Xcode will display markdown
 - Win: ???
 - 'nix: ???

-#### Posting YouTube links to Piazza with embedded video
-- waiting for Caleb to convert a ScreenFlow recording.

 #### Wanna know how to make these expandable sections in markdown?
 1. Click on this [README.md file](README.md), then